Top 10 Tips For Getting The Most Out Of Your Caravan Solar System

 Next, you need to make sure they are properly installed.
 While you can set up some systems by yourself, things like rooftop solar systems may require a professional installer as the panels there have to contend with both the elements and the hazards of driving.
 Either way, properly setting up your system will ensure it works.

-You will also need to watch out for sulfation as well if you are using lead batteries.
-Sulfur crystals can form and cause he panel to become useless.
+You will also need to watch out for sulfation if you are using lead batteries.
+Sulfur crystals can form and cause issues with the connection to your regulator.
 The only verified way to prevent this is to charge the battery often.
 You should also make sure never to mix new and old batteries.
 This will end up destroying the new battery.
-Whenever you are cleaning your batteries, make sure to have safety gear.
-Batteries contain acid so there is a burn hazard.
-You should keep some baking soda nearby just in case.
-The baking soda's basic properties will cancel out the acid.

 In order to get the most out of your solar panels, you should make sure they are in a place with optimum sunlight.
 You should also position them in a place that gets the most sunlight during the afternoon.
 In the summer, they should be placed directly overhead.
 Lower them toward the southern part of the sky during the rest of the year.
 You should tilt the panels at a 45 degree angle for best results.
 If one panel is in the shade or otherwise covered up, the electrical output of all the other panels is diminished.
-If the weather is stormy or there's a dust storm, you should bring in your solar panels if you can.
+If the weather is stormy or there's a dust storm and you have portable panels, you should bring them inside.
 There is no point to having them out there since they cannot generate electricity.
-Plus, in some conditions, the weather can damage your panels.
+Plus, in some conditions, the weather can damage your portable panels.

 You should also make sure to be as efficient as possible.
 This means not having lights or other appliances on when you are not using them.
 You should also use LED bulbs instead of old fashioned halogen ones.
 The halogen bulbs use more power than their LED counterparts.